 Only a small percentage of plastic surgeons have experience with the laser bra breast procedure.
 It's important to choose a board-certified plastic surgeon with extensive experience in all breast-related procedures.
 Board certification requires rigorous surgical education and training.
 The type of board certification is also important.
 There are more than 150 self-designated boards, but only a handful that are recognized by the American Board of Medical Specialties (ABMS).
 Make sure your surgeon is certified by the American Board of Plastic Surgery.
-Find out more about choosing a board-certified plastic surgeon here.

 Your surgeon should also have experience operating a laser.
 During your initial consultation with your surgeon, ask how many times he or she has performed laser bra surgery.
 Before-and-after photos may also be available.
 Start your search for a skilled laser bra surgeon now.

 The laser bra procedure is typically performed in a hospital or outpatient surgery center while you are under general anesthesia.
 Time in surgery is up to two hours.

 The exact surgical details vary.
 For example, if laser bra surgery is part of a breast augmentation, your surgeon inserts the breast implants through an incision and positions them in the desired placement location.
 The doctor then applies energy from a carbon dioxide (CO2) laser to the outermost tissue layer, creating an internal bra to support the remaining tissue and implant.
 The laser bra can't be seen or felt.
 It uses your own breast tissue to provide enhanced internal support.